 Financial support and information if you have been affected by Coronavirus

-If you've been or are expecting to be financially affected due to Coronavirus, we're here to help.
+If you've been, or are expecting to be, financially affected due to Coronavirus, we're here to help.

 To make your application you can contact us by telephone on 0345 200 3465.

-We will update this section regularly with any further financial assistance information as the COVID-19 situation develops and in line with any further requirements for insurers from the Financial Conduct Authority (“FCA”).
+We'll update this section regularly with any further financial assistance information as the COVID-19 situation develops and in line with any further requirements for insurers from the Financial Conduct Authority (“FCA”).